Signs of Change

 On August 11 and 12, 2017, Charlottesville, Virginia was the site of a white nationalist rally and counter-protest that ended in the death of one Charlottesville resident.
 While it is true that many who attended the rally and counter-protest that day were not from Charlottesville, it is also true that Charlottesville harbors deep racial and economic inequality resulting from its history of slavery and Jim Crow policies, as well as a significant divide between the University of Virginia and residents of the town.

-Through Signs of Change/Charlottesville, we hope to:
+Through Signs of Change, we:

 - Use art to promote civic engagement, in advance of the November general election.